Juanx65/RISC-V/README.md

 ## MobaXterm Connection

-# algun dia lo explico si es necesario para ser auto contenido...
+* algun dia lo explico si es necesario para ser auto contenido...

-## RSA KEY GENERATION - Needed for SSH Connection with VSC
+## RSA Key Generation - Needed for SSH Connection with VSC

 * Open cmd and type `ssh-keygen -t rsa -b 2048`
 * If it's your first time generating a key, you can use the default file to save the key